 When To Call a Doctor

-Call your doctor right away if you have symptoms of a blood clot in the leg.
-These symptoms may include:
+Call your doctor immediately if you have symptoms of a blood clot in the leg, including:

 Blood clots in the deep veins of the leg are the most common cause of pulmonary embolism.
 For more information on these types of blood clots, see the topic Deep Vein Thrombosis.